innoying/PianoKeys/README.md

         cp ./pianokeys /usr/local/bin

+4. Install FontAwesome as a System Font.

+		Download from [here](http://fortawesome.github.io/Font-Awesome/), then open the `font/fontawesome-webfont.ttf` file and install the font.

-4. *(Optional)* Create a cool alias to start PianoKeys when you start Pianobar
+5. *(Optional)* Create a cool alias to start PianoKeys when you start Pianobar

         # Add this to your shell's rc file (e.g. ~/.bashrc)
         alias pianobar='pianokeys && pianobar'